10 Road Trips You Can Take Over a Weekend

 Jackson Hole, Wyoming to Yellowstone National Park

 This is true of all road trips, but be sure to map out your route in advance as some roads, restaurants and hotels close during the winter, which can last through mid-April.
 Regardless of when you travel, majestic skies and backcountry terrain await, starting in Jackson Hole.
 Before heading to Grand Teton National Park, fuel up at the Chuckwagon at Dornans.
 Rib-sticking fare includes sourdough pancakes and biscuits in sausage gravy.
 Spend the day driving around Grand Teton, from Teton Park Road to Colter Bay Village before settling into a cabin at Signal Mountain Lodge.
-After a restful sleep, strike out for Yellowstone National Park after enjoying cinnamon rolls and a breakfast sandwich from Woodside Bakery.
+After a restful sleep, strike out for Yellowstone National Park.
 Once in the park, must visits include Old Faithful, Mammoth Hot Springs, Mount Washburn and the Grand Canyon of Yellowstone.
 Camping options abound or turn in at the landmark Old Faithful Inn.

 Washington, D.C. to St. Michaels, Maryland